Spring, Light Meals, Soup

 Ingredients

-2.5 litres of vegetable stock
+2.5 litres vegetable stock

-I carrot roughly chopped
+1 carrot, roughly chopped

-2 celery sticks roughly chopped
+2 sticks celery, roughly chopped

-1 tsp. white or black pepper corns
+1 tsp white or black peppercorns

 2 bay leaves

-1 tbsp. tamari
+1 tbsp tamari

-1 loose filled cup mint leaves
+1 loose-filled cup mint leaves

-1 tightly packed cup of basil leaves
+1 tightly packed cup basil leaves

-2 fat garlic cloves
+2 fat cloves garlic

 ¼ cup nutritional yeast

-Juice ½ lemon
+Juice of ½ lemon

 1 tsp salt

-A little lemon zest (optional)
+A grating of lemon zest

 Instructions

-7. Add the pasta to pan along with the leeks and green beans.
-Cook for a few minutes before add the remainder of the vegetables.
+6. Drain your pasta, and add it to the pan along with the leeks and green beans.
+Cook for a few mins, then add the remainder of the vegetables.
+Cook for a further minute, then remove from the heat.

 Work with me.